qianxi0410/naive-rpc/README.md

 # naive-rpc
-written a simple rpc framework in go
+[WIP] written a simple rpc framework in go